ttelcl/LcRunTools/lcrun/README.md

       via bases, there is a practical limit of 10 levels to guard against accidental infinite recursion.

+### Application context building process

+The application definition file(s) are used to construct an _"application context"_ that gathers all information needed to run the intended application.
+It contains the executable, working directory, environment variables and arguments for the application.
+Understanding how this context is built is easiest when looking at an application that has a base application.

+The basic principle is that _lcrun_ starts with a default environment, which then goes through a series of modification steps before ending up at the final version.
+Each application definition file contains two such modification sections, one called _"tobase"_ and the other called _"frombase"_.
+The process works as follows:

+* Start out with a default context, containing the environment variables passed to _lcrun_ itself, using the current working directory, containing the arguments passed to _lcrun_, and not defining any executable just yet.
+* Apply the modifications from the _tobase_ section of the main application definition file.
+* Apply the modifications from the _tobase_ section of the base application definition file.
+* Repeat for all further bases, until you arrive at a base-less appdef.
+* Now go through all application definition files again, but in reverse order, applying the modifications from the _frombase_ sections.
+So first apply the _frombase_ section of the final base application definition, then go back to the previous appdef, and so on, all the way until you are back at the initial application definition's _frombase_ section.

+Now do a few steps and sanity checks:

+* It is an error if at this point there is no executable set.
+* Unless specified otherwise, prepend the directory of the excutable to the PATH.
+* Construct the final environment (paying special attention to variables that were deleted)

+... and then we have everything that is needed to actually run the application.

 ### Application definition file structure

 TBD